Doctor of Psychology (Psy.D) in Clinical Psychology

 After degree completion, you will be prepared for a career as a licensed clinical psychologist, which may include supervisory and program development positions in healthcare settings, substance abuse and mental health treatment settings, corrections agencies, private practice, teaching, and/or research.
 Just take a look at Dr. Meghan Fraley who is clinical director of the Sofia Counseling Center, now a unit of the Counseling Center for Health and Wellness (CCHW) and Dr. Mark Forman, author and clinical psychologist.

 Alumna Meghan Fraley graduated with a Doctor of Philosophy (Psy.D.) in Clinical Psychology from Sofia University/ITP.
-She is now a licensed psychologist in California and works at the Sofia Counseling Center.
-She is also actively engaged in grassroots organizing work addressing economic and social justice issues with the Raise the Wage South Bay & Peninsula Coalition, Politically Inspired Action, and the ACLU of Northern California
+She is now a licensed psychologist in California and is also actively engaged in grassroots organizing work addressing economic and social justice issues with the Raise the Wage South Bay & Peninsula Coalition, Politically Inspired Action, and the ACLU of Northern California

 “Overall, my passion is to help people feel more connected to themselves and the people and world around them.
 My approach to therapy is warm, compassionate, and empowering.
 I support individuals in overcoming the obstacles that prevent them from living freely, authentically, and joyfully.
 My clinical specialties include: depression, anxiety, life transitions, spiritual/existential concerns, and women’s issues”.